Anne Marie Louise d'Orléans, Duchess of Montpensier: Fronde

 One of the key areas of the life of Mademoiselle was her involvement in the period of French history known as the Fronde, a civil war in France marked by two distinct phases known as the Fronde Parlementaire (1648–1649) and the Fronde des nobles (1650–1653).
 The former was precipitated by a tax levied on judicial officers of the Parlement of Paris that was met with a refusal to pay and the emergence of Louis de Bourbon, Prince of Condé (future Grand Condé), as a rebel figure who took the city of Paris by siege.
 The influence of Cardinal Mazarin was also opposed.

 At the Peace of Rueil of 1 April 1649, the Fronde Parlementaire ended, and the court returned to Paris in August amid great celebration.
 Mademoiselle caught smallpox, but survived the illness.
 Having convalesced, Mademoiselle befriended Claire Clémence de Brézé, Madame la Princesse, the unwanted wife of the Grand Condé.
 The pair sojourned in Bordeaux, where Mademoiselle was involved in the peace which ended the siege in the city in October 1650.
 Her role in the matter made her look like a frondeuse in the eyes of Queen Anne.

 Even in uncertain times, the possibility of a marriage between Mademoiselle and the Prince of Condé arose when Claire Clémence became critically ill with erysipelas.
-Mademoiselle considered the proposal, as she would still have maintained her rank as one of the most important females at court, and her father had a good relationship with Condé.
+Mademoiselle considered the proposal, as she would still have maintained her rank as one of the most important women at court, and her father had a good relationship with Condé.
 These plans failed, however, when Claire Clémence recovered.